apocalyptech/pystarboundmap/README.md

      config file.
  - Should we save the layer toggle states between runs
  - Option to visually highlight where objects/plants are anchored
+ - Read in codex files, to report the real name in container contents.
+This will require actually lexing the config files in `read_config`, though, instead of just doing the poor-man's processing we're doing now.
+The codex files feature multiline strings (without anything but a dangling quote to distinguish them), sometimes feature escaped quotes inside the text, and sometimes feature a double-slash, which gets interpreted as a comment.
+Not worth it for me, at the moment.

 LICENSE
 -------